Boundaries, Self-Worth & Communication Therapy for Expats & Digital Nomads

 • When someone sets a boundary with you, it can feel like rejection or abandonment.

-• Living abroad, you feel extra pressure to fit in, be easygoing, or not cause tension — even when it costs you your peace.
+• Living abroad, you feel extra pressure to fit in, be easy-going or not cause tension, even when it costs you your peace.

 How Boundary Struggles Affect Us

 When we don’t have clear boundaries, it’s easy to lose ourselves in other people’s needs, expectations, or moods.
-Over time, this can leave you feeling resentful, drained, or invisible — even in relationships that matter most to you.
+Over time, this can leave you feeling resentful, drained or invisible, even in relationships that matter most to you.

 Some common signs of boundary fatigue include: